 Castor Oil Packs

 These may not seem so obvious but castor oil packs are great for your health and help with pain and inflammation.
-You can use a pack on your abdomen to help with menstrual pain and cramps.
+You can use a pack on your abdomen to help with the pain and inflammation caused by endometriosis.
+It is not advised to use castor oil packs while you are menstruating as they can increase blood flow and may increase cramping.

-Using a castor oil pack in the evening can help you to relax and a good way to use them is over your liver area to help with detoxing your system, and can also calm your central nervous system.
-There is a full description how to do a castor oil pack HERE
+Using a castor oil pack in the evening can help you to relax and a good way to use them is placed over your liver area to help with detoxing your system, and can also calm your central nervous system.
+You will find a full description how to do a castor oil pack HERE

 Natural Pain Relief